 4. To help students develop strategies and life-skills that will promote academic and personal success

 ADVS 198 Pathways to Success is a one-credit graded course that assists students in academic jeopardy in developing strategies and life-skills to increase their academic and personal success.
 Through focused discussions and activities, students will work to identify their areas of strength and those in need of development and based on these discoveries, develop individualized action plans that map out their personal paths to improvement.
-Students in ADVS 198 will actively work to improve their academic standing by utilizing campus and community resources, completing self-assessments, using Canvas and other forms of technology and working with their instructor and academic coach/advisor.
+Students in ADVS 198 will actively work to improve their academic standing by utilizing campus and community resources, completing self-assessments, using Canvas and other forms of technology and working with their instructor and Peer Academic Coach/advisor.

 - Students will also be required to connect with the campus and community resources that can be of assistance to them as they execute their self-improvement plans and engage in activities on Canvas.

 - Students will be required to have monthly meetings outside of the classroom with a graduate advisor to discuss faculty feedback and overall academic performance throughout the semester.